Kevin’s story: Back Up Fest

 As we drove up, I could see all the tents and people.
 It was better than I could of imagined.
 We had a wander round.
 As it was hot, I nominated myself to get soaked by the wet sponges.
 It was a fun way to take my mind off my nerves.

 Soon it was my time to go on stage for my stand up.
 The nerves kicked in.
 I was shaking.
 I was so scared.
 But once I got a few jokes under my belt.
 I started to relax.
 A few went well and a few didn’t.
-Even though I was scared, I raised to the challenge and did it.
+Even though I was scared, I rose to the challenge and did it.
 I even learnt to relax under pressure and to do public speaking.
 A skill I’m sure will come in handy in the future, such as job interviews.
 I really enjoyed it.

 To anyone thinking of becoming a youth adviser.
 I say, do it.
 Raise to the challenge.
 You will have lots of fun, meet a great bunch of new friends, and have lots of challenges.
 Although I may have to practice some of my new jokes on you.